 which, see # 1. above, is not going to happen any time soon.
 I don't know how much water the

-dishwasher pulls in at any point in its operation, but the first 3 or 4 gallons are going to be cold water.
+dishwasher pulls in at any point in its operation, but the first 3 gallons are going to be cold water.